OctoPrint/OctoPrint/docs/api/fileops.rst

      * ``print``: Optional, if set to ``true`` the file will start printing directly after selection.
 If the printer is not operational when this parameter is present and set to ``true``, the request will fail with a response of ``409 Conflict``.

+     Upon success, a status code of :http:statuscode:`204` and an empty body is returned.

    slice
      Slices an STL file into GCODE.
 Note that this is an asynchronous operation that will take place in the background